top of page

 I'm an incoming JET but no one has reached out to me yet.
 Why?

 First of all, congratulations on getting your placement.
-We've been through the same process and completely understand how nerve-wracking it all is.
+We've been through the same process and completely understand how nerve-wracking it is.

 Basic